Hradec nad Moravicí: Sights

 Hradec nad Moravicí is known for the Hradec nad Moravicí Castle.
 It is a complex formed by the older building, known as White Castle, newer building known as Red Castle, and a large castle park.
 The original Gothic castle was rebuilt into a Renaissance residence by the Pruskovský of Pruskov family after 1585.
-The castle was damaged by fire in 1796.
+The castle was damaged by the 1796 fire.
 It was reconstructed in the Empire style in 1796–1804, and the English-style park was founded.
 The White Castle has retained its Empire appearance to this day.
 In the second half of the 19th century, the complex was extended by the neo-Gothic Red Castle with stables, coach rooms and mural wall.
 The last structure built in the castle complex was the pseudo-Gothic White Tower.

 Today the castle is owned by the state and is open to the public.
 It contains several expositions with valuable collections, and a gallery.
 The castle park with an area of 130 ha is the third largest castle park in the Czech Republic.
 It includes a valuable collection of exotic trees and shrubs.
+The entire castle complex is protected as a national cultural monument.

 The Church of Saints Peter and Paul was built between 1585 and 1594.
 It has the oldest bells in the region.
 Silesian Calvary is a pilgrimage site formed by Stations of the Cross from 1764, leading from the town to Kalvárie Hill.

-Šance are the remains of 18th century military fortifications that were built during the Silesian Wars near Jakubčovice.
-It is the highest point of the town and an observation tower was built here in 2005.
+Šance are the remains of 18th-century military fortifications that were built during the Silesian Wars near Jakubčovice.
+It is the highest point of the town.
+An observation tower was built here in 2005.